Government House, Canberra: Government House

-The Commonwealth Government bought Yarralumla from Campbell in 1913.
-It decided to use Campbell's vacated home as a temporary residence for the Governor-General of Australia.
-Consequently, another three-storey block was erected behind the existing one and a new entrance portal was constructed on the southern frontage.
+The Commonwealth Government bought the Yarralumla estate from Campbell in 1913.
+It decided to use Campbell's vacated home as a temporary residence for the governor-general of Australia.
+Consequently, another three-storey block was erected behind the existing one and a new entrance hall was constructed on the southern frontage.
 A stable block was constructed to the west of the structure and cottages built for staff.
-For a period the house was used as the residence of John Goodwin, the officer-in-charge of the Federal Capital Territory.
-Since the 1920s the building has been extended and refurbished several more times; but the basic structure of the 1891 house can still be seen clearly when viewed from the south.
+For a period of time, the house was used as the residence of John Goodwin, the officer-in-charge of the Federal Capital Territory.
+Since the 1920s, the building has been extended and refurbished several more times, but the basic structure of the 1891 house can still be seen clearly when viewed from the south.

-Lord Stonehaven was the first governor-general to live in the house, being in attendance at the opening of the new provisional Parliament House (now Old Parliament House) in Canberra in 1927.
-Australian-born Sir Isaac Isaacs was the first governor-general to live at Government House for an entire term.
-The house remained small when compared to Government House in Melbourne, and successive governors-general and their wives complained about its inadequacies as a place for official entertaining.
-Plans for a much grander — and permanent — vice-regal establishment were never implemented as a consequence of the economic hardship caused by the Great Depression of the late 1920s and 1930s.
+Lord Stonehaven was the first governor-general to live in the house, being in attendance at the opening of the new Provisional Parliament House (now Old Parliament House) in Canberra in 1927.
+Australian-born Sir Isaac Isaacs was the first governor-general to live at Government House for the entirety of his term.
+The house remained relatively small when compared to Government House in Melbourne, and successive governors-general and their wives complained about its inadequacies as a place for formal entertaining.
+Plans for a much grander — and permanent — vice-regal residence were never implemented as a consequence of the economic hardship caused by the Great Depression of the late 1920s and 1930s.
 The grave crisis posed to Australia's security during the Second World War also halted further work.

 Due to the First World War and the adverse post-war economic conditions that prevailed in its immediate wake, the federal government did not move to Canberra from Melbourne until 1927.
 It was only at this time that the governor-general began to use Yarralumla as his official seat, albeit on a limited basis at first.
 However, the Federal Cabinet did meet at Government House (then known as Yarralumla House) on 30 January 1924, on that occasion chaired by the acting Prime Minister, Earle Page.
 This was still three years before the opening of Parliament House and Canberra becoming the National Capital.
 Between 1927 and 1930 the governor-general continued to live principally at Melbourne's Government House, residing at Yarralumla only during those periods of the year when the Parliament of Australia was sitting.
 In 1930, Melbourne's Government House was finally returned to the Victorian State Government for use by the Governor of Victoria.